Arrow BOOK

 • Headache

-Your consultant will screen carefully and explain individual risks based on your health profile.
+Your consultant will carefully screen for risk factors and explain individual risks before treatment.

-If ketamine infusion is not suitable or does not provide meaningful benefit your consultant may discuss:
+If ketamine infusion is not suitable or does not provide meaningful benefit, your consultant may discuss IV lidocaine infusion, trigger point injections, medication optimisation, physiotherapy based pacing programmes, or multidisciplinary pain management support.

-Arrange a consultation to discuss whether ketamine infusion may be appropriate for your wide spread pain or fibromyalgia.
+Arrange a consultation to discuss whether ketamine infusion may be appropriate for your fibromyalgia or wide spread pain.

 Book A Consultation